tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 ## Model Overview

-This document defines two YANG modules for MPLS Static LSP(s) configuration and
+This document describes a YANG data model for the configuration and management of MPLS Static LSP(s) contained in a the YANG module 'ietf-mpls-static'.
-management: ietf-mpls-static.yang and ietf-mpls-static-extended.yang.

-The ietf-mpls-static module contains the following high-level types and groupings:
+The 'ietf-mpls-static' module contains the following high-level types and groupings:

 static-lsp-ref: